metanymie/metanymie.github.io/vr_films.md

 ## 09
 ### Avatar
 James Cameron's epic 3D film features humans in a lab who use virtual reality to interact with the Na'vi people who live on a distant moon.

+### Ghost Machine
+Don't believe the lack of hype, Ghost Machine ain't all that bad.
+It's a top notch concept perhaps slightly ruined by the fact that the VR becomes a vehicle for the film's real purpose as a slasher.
+All the same, it's one of the smoothest and most modern portrayals of a computer-generated immersive experience that you'll see on screen.
+Probably quite realistically, this advanced tech is the product and prized asset of the military and used to train their soldiers on battle manoeuvres.
+Of course, it gets pinched for a bit of weekend war gaming by some of the troops who decide to take a stroll through the virtual in a haunted prison.
+Whoops.
+Maybe not a must but enjoyably British.
 ## 10
 ### TRON: Legacy
 The movie is, of course, a sequel to the 1982 classic, but both feature a digital world, good vs. evil, some killer digital effects, and Jeff Bridges.

+### Inception
+What if the virtual reality spaces you explored were someone else's dreams, and by extension, the hidden corners of someone's mind?
+In Inception, Cobb (Leonardo DiCaprio) leads a crack team of specialists through several layers of dreams within dreams in order to plant an idea for the purposes of corporate sabotage.

+Through the use of one of his specialists, known as the architect (Ellen Page), travelers inside the dream space can bend the rules of physics and shift the landscape to help make the mission go smoothly.
+While not a digital experience, the simulated reality in Inception is still a fascinating exploration of the medium.
 ## 11
 ## 12
 ## 13